richieBao/python-urbanPlanning/draft_richie bao/stage_01_Chicago Spatial structure.md

 The phisical space of a city is an urban entity built by human beings, carrying human life and production activities, and reflecting the way of urban life to a certain extent .
 When from the macroscope to the proper area can further reflect the way of people life with the social attribute of infrastructure, for example, parking, place_of_worship，restaurant，school，fuel，cafe，fast_food，waste_basket，bank，bicycle_parking，pharmacy，toilets，toilets，police，clinic,etc, can be further concrete exploration of urban living space distribution structure, found the operation mode of people's lives in a city.
 ### 2 数据 /data
-数据使用OSM(open street map)提供的开源数据。OSM地图数据已经被广泛应用于制作地图以及相关研究，知名用户包括
+数据使用OSM(open street map)提供的开源数据。OSM地图数据已经被广泛应用于制作地图以及相关研究，知名用户包括Facebook、Craigslist、Seznam、OsmAnd、Geocaching等，

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTM3ODI0MzEsLTUxMzcwNjA4NSw5Nj
+eyJoaXN0b3J5IjpbLTcyNDQyNTcxNywtNTEzNzA2MDg1LDk2MT
-EzMTM2NDgsNzg3NTU3MjcxLC0yNzc3ODM4MjgsLTE3NDAxNzM2
+MxMzY0OCw3ODc1NTcyNzEsLTI3Nzc4MzgyOCwtMTc0MDE3MzY1
-NTksMTAyMTA3MjE2MSwtMzg2Nzg2Mzg5LC0xMTAwOTY4NTk4LD
+OSwxMDIxMDcyMTYxLC0zODY3ODYzODksLTExMDA5Njg1OTgsMT
-EwMzU1ODU4OTgsMTQ4OTc5NTI1NiwtMTA4OTA2ODExLC0xOTI3
+AzNTU4NTg5OCwxNDg5Nzk1MjU2LC0xMDg5MDY4MTEsLTE5Mjc2
-NjA2Nzg0LDEyODAxNTM2NjMsLTE2NzM0NjM0MTIsOTc2MDQwNj
+MDY3ODQsMTI4MDE1MzY2MywtMTY3MzQ2MzQxMiw5NzYwNDA2OD
-g5LC0xMzQ2MzE4NDE4LC01NTAwODA4OCw4MzEyNTkzMjcsMTc1
+ksLTEzNDYzMTg0MTgsLTU1MDA4MDg4LDgzMTI1OTMyNywxNzUx
-MTIyMzQ4XX0=
+MjIzNDhdfQ==
 -->